fractional-ray/CS5824_ECE5424-Project/README.md

 * Use Sklearn Accuracy_Score to evaluate performance

 ### Results
- We ran each test five times and took an average of the accuracy of the model our results are shown in Table 1:
+ We ran each test five times and took an average of the accuracy of the model our results are shown below:

 |n_estimater | depth | criterion | acc MNIST Fashion | MNIST |
 |---         | ---    | ---       | ---               | --- |